Smart Growth

 Many Smart Growth can increase housing affordability.

-Another objection to some Smart Growth measures, such as urban growth boundaries, is that they increase housing costs by reducing the supply of land available for residential development (Litman, 2001).
-However, other Smart Growth strategies increase housing affordability by allowing more diverse housing types (such as multi-family and secondary suites) and by reducing development costs (Jia and Wachs, 1998; Litman, 1998; Arigoni, 2001).
-Smart Growth can also reduce households’ transportation costs, which can offset increased housing costs (see Location-Efficient Mortgages).
-More Smart Growth reduce rather than increase household costs, as illustrated in Table 9.
-This suggests that Smart Growth can increase overall housing affordability, or at least cannot be blamed for reduced housing affordability (Nelson, 2000).
+Another objection to some Smart Growth measures, such as urban growth boundaries, is that they increase housing costs by reducing the supply of land available for residential development (Litman 2001).
+However, other Smart Growth strategies increase affordability by allowing more diverse housing types (such as multi-family and secondary suites) and by reducing development costs (Arigoni 2001).
+Smart Growth can also reduce households’ transportation costs, which can offset increased housing costs (Location-Efficient Mortgages).
+More Smart Growth reduce rather than increase household costs, as illustrated in Table 7.
+This suggests that Smart Growth can increase overall housing affordability, or at least cannot be blamed for reduced housing affordability.

 Objective